KabirAcharya/MQEE/README.md

 <h4>iLearn</h4>

+- When visiting the site, the page will automatically redirect to the login site without pressing the button
 - Right-click + "Open link in new tab" now works on Echo360 and PDF links.
 - Pressing Tab inside a multi-line rich text box adds 4 spaces instead of deselecting the text box.
 - The MQ logo on the navigation bar is inlined instead of hanging off the edge.